Academic Integrity Policy

 - This policy shall be discussed in employee orientation programs and shall be posted on the web.

 - Supervisors at least once a year will remind faculty and staff of the School’s education programs.
-Human resources office will work with the Coordinator to present on-going education and information to employees
+Human resources office will work with the Coordinator to present ongoing education and information to employees

 The community mechanisms mentioned above will include information regarding community counseling, medical and rehabilitation resources dealing with substance abuse and information on health insurance benefits associated with substance abuse.
-The Coordinator, the Chief Academic Officer, and Human Resources will ensure that faculty and supervisors receive training and information about recognizing signs of potential illegal drug use and substance abuse in the early stages.
+The Coordinator, the Provost, and Human Resources will ensure that faculty and supervisors receive training and information about recognizing signs of potential illegal drug use and substance abuse in the early stages.
 An employee or student with a possible substance abuse problem will be encouraged to seek confidential diagnosis and treatment.
 Seeking such help should not, in and of itself, interfere with enrollment, job status or promotional opportunities.
 Persons who voluntarily seek counseling shall be assured that applicable professional standards of confidentiality will be observed.

 V. Enforcement and Penalties